-Uttarakhand glacier: Rescue operation may wind up in 3-4 days, says DGP
+Uttarakhand glacier burst: Rescue operation may wind up in 3-4 days, says DGP

 Dehradun, Feb 16: Uttarakhand DGP Ashok Kumar has said that he is expecting the rescue operation in disaster-hit Chamoli to wind up in the next 3-4 days.
 "I think the rescue operation may wind up in 3-4 days.
 By that time, we may be able to cover everything.
 But if the need be, the rescue operation may continue for more days, may be for another one month," said Kumar.